 3) Let go of the problem.

 It is possible to simply let go of the problem.
-People do this when they realize the relationship is more important than their requirement, or if it is an area of growth.
-Requirements are core to who you are and the life and relationship you want, and it is pretty rare to be able to let go of one.
+People do this when they realize the relationship is more important than their requirement, or if it is an area of growth. relationship requirements are core to who you are and the life and relationship you want, and it is pretty rare to be able to let go of one.
 An example of letting go of a requirement as an area of growth might be a partner who could not accept their partner’s weight gain, deciding to let go of needing them to be thin and accepting them the way they are.

 So I would encourage you to think about…